alphagov/gds-tech-learning-pathway/career-path/competencies/leading-on-stories.md

 At a more experienced level, we expect you to:
 - lead on more complex stories
+- support juniors and new starters in your team through pairing and providing guidance on delivering stories
 - decide which stories to prioritise over others
 - identify blockers, and the steps taken to try and unblock them

 ### Senior level